egor7/blog-1/csv/csv.md

 You can convert a list of strings to a list of integers by integer cast, denoted by `"I"$`.

-Like many functions in kdb+, `vs` can be either used in infix notation or as normal function.
+Like many functions in kdb+, `vs` can be used with either infix or bracket notation.

 ```
 q) vs[" "; "10 31 -42"]
 ```

-kdb+ supports functional programming.
-You can easily apply a monadic function to a list via the `each` operator.
-This is similar to Python's function `map`.
-Furthermore you can derive a monadic function from a dyadic function by binding a parameter.
-This is called [projection](https://code.kx.com/q4m3/6_Functions/#64-projection) in kdb+ nomenclature.
+Kdb+ supports functional programming.
+You can easily apply a unary function to a list with `each`.
+This is similar to Python's `map` function.
+Furthermore you can derive a unary function from a binary function by binding a parameter.
+This is called [projection](https://code.kx.com/q4m3/6_Functions/#64-projection).
 Putting this together we can split a list of strings by a whitespace as per

 ```
 q) vs[" "] each ("10 31 -42"; "104 105 107")